Hardening

 ChannelAudiencesoverrides which audience a channel maps to, but you can’t give one Slack channel different tools than another channel with the same audience. - Secret redaction catches

 sk-*, Slack tokens (xox[baprs]-*),ghp_*, AWS access keys (AKIA*), JWTs, PEM blocks, and common JSON key names.
 Custom secret formats won’t be redacted.
 Use hard-deny path rules to block file access instead. - Approval gates only work on interactive channels.
-Headless mode, reminders, and webhooks auto-deny all gated tools.
+Headless mode, reminders, and webhooks auto-deny tools that would otherwise prompt for approval.
 Design automation workflows with that in mind.

 Related Pages